 No one has favorited this theater yet

-The Picture House Holbeck opened 5 January 1916 on a corner of the quaintly named Domestic Street in a suburb of Leeds.
-The architect was F.W.
+The Picture House Holbeck opened 5th January 1916 on a corner of the quaintly named Domestic Street and St. Matthews Street in the Holbeck suburb of Leeds.
+It was operated by W. Matthews and the architect was F.W.
 Rhodes of Upper Wortley, Leeds.
-It is an atractive building in red brick, dressed with stone.
+It is an attractive building in red brick, dressed with stone.
 The entrance has an ornate carved stone surround.